 We have cleared this length of pipeline and will resume installation of the pipeline in early 2019.
 Upon completion the area will be reinstated.

 Update to work - Currambine

 We plan to start installing a length of pipe along the Mitchell Freeway road reserve to the rear of homes along Carlton Turn, Currambine on 29 January 2019.
-You can read more about this work here.
+You can read more about this work via our update.

-Please email firstname.lastname@example.org if you would like more information about the project.
+Please email firstname.lastname@example.org or call (08) 9420 3488 if you would like more information about the project.